twitu/genome-assembly/README.md

 After pruning the data, the read id list is duplicated for each BP in the _kmer_ which produces a linked list of linked lists.

 ## 2. Extending kmers
 _Kmers_ can be extended in left (backward) and right (forward) direction.
 An extension is possible if a _kmer_ overlaps with only one other _kmer_ at `K-1` BP in the given direction.
-An example extension in the forward direction is shown below.
+A _kmer_ can be extended multiple times, it size changing each time as it grows.
+The purpose of this procedure is to efficiently extend all possible kmers that do not conflict or branch.
+This will reduce work being done in the branch resolution step.

+### 2.1  Merging valus of two extending kmers
+When two kmers are found for extension
 |||||||||
 |--|--|--|--|--|--|--|--|--|
 | **A** | **A** | **G** | **T** | **C** | **C**  | |